infinum/wordpress-handbook/How we do it in WordPress/Themes vs plugins.md

 In addition to that, you can use the [Query Monitor](https://wordpress.org/plugins/query-monitor/) for debugging your database queries, hooks, conditionals, and much more.

-## Documentation

-Read the [eightshift-docs](https://eightshift.com/) to get started with project development.

 ### When should I create a plugin?

 When working on enterprise projects, it is easier to bundle the usual plugin content (custom post types, taxonomies, API calls) to the theme instead of a separate plugin.
 Enterprise projects won't change much over time, so it's useful to have all code in one central place.